Libera-Chat/libera-chat.github.io/content/_guides/clients.md

 These are clients that you navigate primarily with your mouse cursor or touch.
 They can be installed on your device directly or accessed in a web browser.

-Some commonly chosen graphical clients for personal computers are are [Hexchat](https://hexchat.github.io/) (Windows, Linux), [Konversation](https://konversation.kde.org/) (Windows, Linux, Mac OS) and [Textual](https://www.codeux.com/textual/) (MacOS).
+Some commonly chosen graphical clients for personal computers are [Hexchat](https://hexchat.github.io/) (Windows, Linux), [Konversation](https://konversation.kde.org/) (Windows, Linux, Mac OS) and [Textual](https://www.codeux.com/textual/) (MacOS).